tomjoht/learnapidoc/_includes/content/activities/ajax_api_request.md

 2. Save your file (anywhere convenient) with a name such as **weather.html**.

-2. Open Postman and go to the Current weather data (`weather`) endpoint that you configured in an earlier activity (see [Submit requests through Postman](docapis_postman.html).
+2. Open Postman and go to the Current weather data (`weather`) endpoint that you configured in an earlier activity (see [Submit requests through Postman](docapis_postman.html) for more information).
 3. Click the **Code** link (below the Save button), and then select **JavaScript > jQuery AJAX**.

     <img src="images/postmanjqueryajax.png" class="medium" alt="JavaScript Ajax code snippet" />